Why Ancient Persian Warriors Wore High Heels

 Blood, Bows, and Heels

 Let me take you back to the 10th century.
-You’re galloping across the Iranian plateau, wind howling past, bow drawn tight, scanning the horizon for enemies.
+You’re galloping across the Iranian plateau, wind howling past your ears, bow drawn tight, scanning the horizon for enemies.
+Your horse is moving at full speed.
+You need to twist in the saddle, aim behind you, and release an arrow while maintaining perfect balance.
 And what’s keeping your feet locked into those stirrups during a high-speed turn?
 A heel.
-A small, sturdy one, made of leather or wood.
+A small, sturdy one, made of leather or wood, maybe an inch or two tall.

 The Look That Conquered Europe